Pittullie is a

 Rockcliffe is a lovely, quiet and unspoiled village with a sandy

 beach which has rockpools where children can play safely.
-There is a
+There

 There was an important Celtic settlement around the Mote of Mark,